hannahmosca/TPCs2/README.md

 ## Code
 The following are all of the R scripts contained in this repository and a short description of what each accomplishes:
 #### 00-extraction-data-processing.R
- - Cleans and processes raw thermal performance data extracted from the literature.
-Filters for wild fish only, standardizes variables, categorizes trait types, generates unique curve IDs, and outputs cleaned database of tpcs ready to be fit
+ - Optional script: cleans and processes raw thermal performance data extracted from the literature.
+Filters for wild fish only, standardizes variables, categorizes trait types, generates unique curve IDs, and outputs cleaned database called FishTherm.
+All scripts after use FishTherm.csv, therefore this is script is optional to run but here for transparency
 #### 01-TPC-database-characteristics.R
  - Summarize FishTherm dataset characteristic
 #### 02-TPCrtpc-fitting.R